Lough Funshinagh: Significant drainage events

 Several significant reductions in size have been described, including in 1955, 1984 and 1996.
 The lake emptied in effect completely in 1996 – water levels began to drop after 19 August 1996 and by 1 September 1996, there was only approximately 30 cm water remaining in the southern end of the lake, and a few days later, only some pools of water remained, with large numbers of fish stranded.

-The Geological Survey Ireland County Roscommon Geological Site Report states that the terrain of the lake is karstic in nature, underlaid by Carboniferous limestone bedrock.
+Geological Survey Ireland's County Roscommon Geological Site Report states that the terrain of the lake is karstic in nature, underlaid by Carboniferous limestone bedrock.
 The report suggests that there may exist thin clay or marl deposits under the bed of the lake.
 The report also states that the lake bed appears to contain one or more swallow holes.
 These, it is suggested, are usually blocked by an impermeable layer (for example, a clay layer).
 The breaking of this ‘seal’ on the swallow hole can lead to rapid draining of the lake.
 This process will result in a ‘gradual slumping inwards of impermeable material’, blocking the swallow hole again.
 However, it was noted by Drew and Burke in a Geological Survey Ireland publication in 1996 that:

 "It does not seem as though a plug hole in the sink ruptured as Coleman (op cit.) suggests happens; neither was the late summer especially dry.
 However, further west in north-east and south Galway water levels in several lakes-cum-turloughs were reported to have fallen to the lowest levels on record during the late summer - significantly lower than those achieved in the preceding exceptionally dry summer of 1995."

 Drew and Burke note that while it had been believed that the turlough drained to Lough Ree, that this would be unlikely as there occurs a limestone ridge between Lough Funshinagh and Lough Ree, which has an elevation approximately 70 metres higher than the lake, and that a direct underground flow route through the ridge is ‘unlikely’.
 A water tracing experiment found there to be a connection between the sink at Lough Funshinagh and the Spring at Atteagh Corn Mill, with a discharge of approximately 10 l/sec, a minimum flow rate of 70 metres per hour and a difference in height between input and output sites of 15 metres.